nithya1706/projo1/README.md

 # projo1
 ## editing the file
-its a markdown file in this resporatory.
+its a markdown file in this repository.